 Furthermore, narcissists KNOW better about what really matters.

 Now for the downside.
 (Yes, there is more).

-You hear “No one ever asks if I’m okay and I do so much for so many.”
+You hear, “No one ever asks if I’m okay, and I do so much for so many.”

 Just notice when someone you know who thinks they are King or Queen of the Hill decides you or whoever has discounted them.
 Here is what happens to you:

-You are thrown out of their very tight-knit tribe.
+Get ignored by their very tight-knit tribe.

-You will be the target of their revenge.
+Become the target of their revenge.

 Do you get the drift?

 For instance, what to do if you are in a relationship with, or work with, one of these destructive types of people?